Akira Ransomware: Detection, Prevention, and Recovery

 Reduce credential theft impact

-Reduce the blast radius by enforcing least privilege, implementing tiered administration, disabling legacy authentication paths, enforcing strong privileged credential policies, and hardening credential stores.
+Reduce the blast radius by enforcing least privilege, implementing tiered administration, turning off legacy authentication paths, enforcing strong privileged credential policies, and hardening credential stores.

 Instrument administrative tooling

-Rather than attempting to ban legitimate management tools, instrument them.
-Restrict PowerShell to appropriate users, keep versions current, enable enhanced logging, and retain logs long enough to support incident scoping.
+Instead of trying to ban legitimate management tools, utilize them.
+Limit PowerShell access to authorized users, keep it updated, enable enhanced logging, and retain logs for a sufficient duration to facilitate incident scoping.

 Harden virtualization infrastructure